Redmond O'Hanlon (outlaw): Outlaw

 Although Redmond O'Hanlon has often been compared to a real-life Robin Hood, he has much more in common with Rob Roy MacGregor.

 Like many Irish and Scottish clan chiefs of the same era, O'Hanlon operated an extralegal Watch over the Anglo-Irish landlords and Ulster Scots merchants of Armagh, Tyrone, and Down.
 In return for an annual fee, O'Hanlon retrieved cattle and horses stolen from landlords under his Watch and paid in full for what could not be restored.
 Peddlers and merchants who placed themselves under the Count's Watch were provided with a written pass, which was to be shown to highwaymen wishing to rob them.

-The protection money O'Hanlon received, which Protestant landlords and settlers in Ireland referred to as "black rent", was used to pay O'Hanlon's many spies and to feed his clansmen and their families.
+Making a living by cattle raiding and selling protection against theft was considered an honourable way for the Gaelic nobility in both Ireland and Scotland to continue fulfilling their traditional obligations to provide for their families and clansmen.
+The protection money O'Hanlon received, which Protestant landlords and settlers in Ireland referred to as "black rent", was used to pay O'Hanlon's many spies and, to a far greater degree, to feed his clansmen and their families.
+According to Stephen Dunford, even well into the 19th century in Ireland, "to the ordinary people, the taking of black rent was perfectly justified."

-Anyone who robbed travellers who carried the Count's passes or rustled livestock from herds under his Watch were forced to return the stolen money or merchandise and we're fined for the first two offences.
+Anyone who robbed travellers who carried the Count's passes or rustled livestock from herds under his Watch were tracked down, forced to return the stolen money or merchandise, and then fined by the Count for the first two offences.
 Anyone who did so a third time was killed.
-O'Hanlon is described as scrupulously adhering to his word once it was given.
+O'Hanlon is also described as scrupulously adhering to his word once it is given.

+According to a 1681 pamphlet, "[He was] rather nimble than strong; more subtle than valiant; naturally bold but not cruel, shedding no man's blood out of wantonness or delight, but in his own defence, or by the chance of a shot; he was rapacious, but not covetous; he gathered much money to save himself, and to enrich others; like a bird of prey, he was greedy to devour, but all went through him as fast as he swallowed."

-In 1674 the authorities in Dublin Castle put a price on Redmond O'Hanlon and several other known outlaws.
+In 1674 the authorities in Dublin Castle put a price on Redmond O'Hanlon and several other known raparees.
 In 1676, the price was increased, with posters advertising for his capture, dead or alive.